imbo/imbo/docs/usage/configuration.rst

         // ...

         'eventListeners' => array(
-            array(
-                'listener' => new EventListener\Authenticate(),
+            new EventListener\Authenticate(),
         ),
-        ),

         // ...
     );

+Disable this event listener with care.
+Clients can delete all your images and metadata when this listener is not enabled.

 Image transformation cache
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 This event listener enables caching of image transformations.
 Read more about image transformations in the :ref:`image-transformations` topic in the :doc:`api` section.

-To achieve this the listener listens for the following events:
+To achieve this the listener subscribes to the following events:

 * ``image.get.pre``
 * ``image.get.post``